-CA Srinivas Vakati

 The habit of doing a weekly review is the game-changing habit and its benefits are numerous.

 Have a weekly meeting even if you have less staff.
-Weekly meetings will help you about the happenings in the firm and in case of problems; solutions will also be given appropriately by all your team members depending on their experience and way of understanding.
+Weekly meetings will help you with the happenings in the firm and in case of problems; solutions will also be given appropriately by all your team members depending on their experience and way of understanding.

-Prepare a Dashboard for your firm
+Prepare a Dashboard for your firm.

 Prepare a dashboard for your firm with all the important numbers.
 It will give you an overview of everything that goes on in your firm.
 Review this dashboard during your weekly review meeting.

 To begin with, start with a simple dashboard.
-For e.g. for GST Returns, you can track: the number of returns to be filed in next quarter, returns already filed and pending returns.
+For e.g. for GST Returns, you can track: the number of returns to be filed in next quarter, returns already filed, and pending returns.

 You can include other parameters as and when necessary.